NaeimAbdi/use-secure-query/README.md

 }
 ```

+## ⚠️ Disclaimer

+The hook uses an XOR + URL-safe Base64 scheme—fast enough for UI state and casual obfuscation, not for storing passwords or anything that must be cryptographically confidential.
+If attackers can read your JS bundle they will find the key.
+For true secrecy use server-side encryption or libs such as crypto.subtle with a secure key exchange.

+Note that this hook only encrypts URL parameters and is not safe enough for cryptographically secure data.
+It is intended to obfuscate what the user sees in the URL, nothing more.

 ## Environment Variables

 By default, the hook uses the `NEXT_PUBLIC_ENCRYPTION_KEY` environment variable for encryption.
 You can set this in your `.env.local` file: